nasironeeb/hopla/examples/README.txt

   configurations and task execution.

 - **Submit a Job**: The function `executor.submit()` configure a delayed job to the Executor.

 - **Start the Job**: You can either start the job manually or have it automatically executed when `executor()` is called.
 You can control concurrency by setting `max_jobs` to limit the number of tasks running simultaneously.
+You can also only generate the batch file associated to a job `job.generate_batch()`.

 - **Execution Reporting**: Once the job completes, the result is retrieved in the `executor.reprot` variable.